 Q: Why do I have to have space between my garbage cart and recycling cart?

 A: The trucks that service the carts, including yard debris carts for those who subscribe to this service, have automated arms that wrap around the sides of the carts.
 Your carts must be 3 feet apart from each other and 5 feet from cars and other objects or they will not be emptied.
 If the drivers attempt to empty the carts when they are too close, they can knock over the carts or potentially damage property near the carts.

 Q: How does the driver know if there is recycling or garbage in the cart?

 A: All of the recycling trucks have video cameras to monitor your recycling cart for garbage and glass.
 Also, when the materials are dropped off at the transfer station they will be able to visually inspect for items that are not accepted in the program.
 Your efforts to follow instructions on the poster that comes with your new recycling cart are greatly appreciated.

 Q: Where do I take material that you do not accept curbside?

-A: Visit the web pages at www.recyclinga-z.com for listings of where to take hundreds of other items such as Styrofoam™, sports equipment, hazardous waste, electronic devices and more.
+A: Visit www.cityofvancouver.us to use the Recycling A-Z web wizard for listings of where to take hundreds of other items such as Styrofoam™, sports equipment, hazardous waste, electronic devices and more.
 Many items may also be taken to the transfer stations.
 Check the information below, but be sure to call before you drive if you have any questions.

 If you have other questions or need assistance from Vancouver Solid Waste Services, please contact us by e-mail at firstname.lastname@example.org or by phone at 360-619-4120.